-New: Dented Cans; a guide for food safety - Some dented cans are harmless.
+Dented Cans: A guide for food safety – Some dented cans are harmless.
 Others can cause serious illness if the food inside is eaten.
 This guide is designed to help you decide which dented cans are safe and which are unsafe.

 What is the most common cause of food-borne Illness?

 Most food-borne illnesses are caused by workers who work when they are sick or have recently been sick, or workers that have poor hygienic practices.

 How can an ill food service worker pass on a food-borne illness?

 Individuals with vomiting or diarrhea can easily contaminate food with the viruses or bacteria they have that cause these symptoms.
 Individuals who have vomiting or diarrhea are not allowed to work in a food establishment.
 Ill workers are required to stay home from work for at least 48 hours after they are symptom free.

 What is the importance of handwashing in a food service establishment?

 Food workers who do not thoroughly wash their hands can contaminate the food with viruses and bacteria that they are carrying.
 Food service workers can prevent contaminating food items by washing their hands thoroughly after using the bathroom, washing hands before and during food preparation, and not handling ready-to-eat foods with bare hands.

 Can I get sick if I eat foods that have not been kept at the right temperature?